 Light Up Your Backyard with Mason Jars

 Set the mood at your next backyard event with mason jar lights.
-All you need is empty mason jars, heavy duty suede (or another strong string), super glue, and some tea lights.
+All you need is empty mason jars (and if you are looking for the best affordable place for them, we get ours here), heavy-duty suede (or another strong string), super glue, and some tea lights.
 Set aside an hour and you can make enough mood lighting to cover your entire yard.
 If you’re up for a challenge, try using different size jars to make tiered mason jar lantern.

 At your next backyard BBQ, greet everyone with a daisy lei.
 Daisies always remind everyone of summer and childhood.
 There’s an innocence and sweetness to them your guests will appreciate.
 Pro tip: wild daisies are quite fragile and don’t last long without water.
 Instead, ask your florist for chrysanthemum daisies which hold better and are less likely to break during the twining process.